 The province of Cavite has its own share in the mesmerizing beauty of nature that every Filipinos can enjoy.
-Pico de Loro, also known as the Parrot's Beak is one of the most popular mountains in the Philippines.
-It is elevated at 688 meters where the wide plains of Cavite and the South China Sea as well as the coves and beaches of Nasugbu can be seen.
+Pico de Loro, also known as the Parrot's Beak, is one of the most popular mountains in the Philippines.
+The wide plains of Cavite and the West Philippine Sea, as well as the coves and beaches of Nasugbu, can be seen at the peak due to its elevation of 688 meters.
 Mt.
 Pico de Loro is part of the Mt.
 Palay-Palay-Mataas-na-Gulod Protected Landscape, the remaining lowland rainforest in Cavite, covering particularly Maragondon and Ternate, and Batangas.
-Other notable peaks in the mountain range that is located in Cavite include Mount Marami, one of the ancient volcanic features of Bataan Arc, Mount Buntis and Mount Nagpatong, home to Andres Bonifacio Shrine and claim to be the execution site of the said hero.
+Mount Marami, one of the ancient volcanic features of Bataan Arc, Mount Buntis and Mount Nagpatong, home to Andres Bonifacio Shrine and claim to be the execution site of the said hero, are other notable mountains in Cavite.
 Another peak in Cavite is the Mt.
-Sungay in Tagaytay.
+Sungay (Mt.
+Gonzales) in Tagaytay.
 The inactive stratovolcano is the highest point in Cavite at 709 meters.